Main Content

 General Parking Regulations

-The following general parking regulations are enforced by citations, vehicle immobilization devices, towing, or suspension of parking privileges.
+The following general parking regulations are enforced by citations, referral to the dean of students, towing, or suspension of parking privileges.

 Barricades

-Disregarding official traffic control device is strictly prohibited.
-This includes driving around, moving or running over traffic control devices.
+Disregarding an official traffic control device is strictly prohibited.
+This includes driving around, moving, or running over traffic control devices.

 Bicycles

-Bicycles are not required to be registered with the university, but when not in use, are required to be parked at cycle racks provided on campus.
+Bicycles are not required to be registered with the university, but you can register them online through acu.edu/police.
+The identifying information you provide could help us locate the bicycle in the event it is stolen.
+When not in use, it is required to be parked at the cycle racks provided on campus.
 Bicycles are prohibited from being secured to any trees, shrubbery, or signposts.
 Bicyclists are reminded that sidewalks are for the primary use of pedestrians.
 Cyclists should use caution and courtesy when riding on the sidewalks.

 Motor Vehicles

-*The owner/operator of a vehicle which becomes stalled or disabled on any part of the university parking system must notify the ACU Police Department immediately.
-Otherwise, the owner/operator will be held accountable for any citation(s) issued to the vehicle or for any impoundment or towing related fees.
+*The owner/operator of a vehicle that becomes stalled or disabled on any part of the university parking system must notify the ACU Police Department immediately.
+Otherwise, the owner/operator will be held accountable for any citation(s) issued to the vehicle or for any impoundment or towing-related fees.

-*Recreational vehicles are prohibited from overnight parking or camping on campus without prior authorization and permit issued by the ACU Police Department.
-RV’s may only be parked in areas designated by the ACU Police Department.
+*Recreational vehicles are prohibited from overnight parking or camping on campus without prior authorization and a permit issued by the ACU Police Department.
+RVs may only be parked in areas designated by the ACU Police Department.

 Parking Permits